 Removing The Old Sink

 Prior to getting rid of the old sink, you need to take some pictures of the entire plumbing configuration.
 Why is this important?
-The photos are handy reference guide in case you encounter troubles reassembling the parts when installing a kitchen sink later.
+The photos are a handy reference guide in case you encounter troubles reassembling the parts when installing a kitchen sink later.

 Start by turning off both the cold and hot water supply lines.
 In most sinks, the valves for shutting off water supply are usually found in the basement or the cabinet beneath the sink.